ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 We can then break down a situation hierarchically over time into subplots or subsituations.

 * Connect to the **situation**: What kind of subplot is this?
 Certain subplots have the same set of actors doing the same set of actions.
-* Connect to the **actors**: What kind of actors are involved in this subplot?
+* Connect to the **actors**: Who are the actors are involved in this subplot?
+Visualise them.
 * Visualise the **action**: What actions are the actors performing?
-* Connect to the **past context**/actions: Figuring out which was the previous actions that triggered the current reaction aka "why".
+* Connect to the **past context**/actions: Figuring out which was the previous actions by other actors that triggered the current reaction aka "why".
 * Connect to the **reactions**: Try and forecast how the next subplot evolves or subplots as a reaction to the current frame of reference.

 This is done by the atomic operations: